almahdiy/book_recommendation_engine/README.md

 -	[Scikit-learn]

 ### Communication
-Presentation slides can be found in the repository in both PowerPoint and PDF formats.
+Presentation slides can be found in the repository in PDF format.